 - Date Rape: Seems to be part of the package of being a "bad" girl.
 Both cases double as Attempted Rape.

-- At the New Years party, a very inebriated Ginny stumbles into a car with a man she knows, who is possibly her boyfriend.
-He forces himself on her even though she says no, and they're surrounded by a group of men who seem to be enjoying the show.
+- At the New Year's party, a very inebriated Ginny stumbles into a car with a man she knows, who may or may not be her current boyfriend.
+He starts to force himself on her even though she says no, and they're surrounded by a group of men who seem to be enjoying the show.
 Bud manages to rescue her before things get too far.